ChaoticWeaponry/AD5M_HardwareReplacement/Enclosure-PSU/readme.md

 -8x 12x3mm magnets for the enclosure top.
 -6x 36mm M4 screws screws for the back housing/cover assembly.
 -3ft/1m HDMI to Micro HDMI & USB-A to USB-C cables for the display.
--2x 40mm 12v Fans for enclosure ventilation.
+-2x 40mm 12v fans for enclosure ventilation.
+-2x 60mm 12v fans for X/Y stepper motor cooling.